LandRegistry/land-registry-elements/README.md

 ### Doing
 ### MVP
+- MAke sure we configure the build to only load the appropriate elements for the DRV beta
 - Sort out any duplications in ie.js and polyfills.js
 - Get nodemon working in the centos dev env